venasolutions/bosk/docs/guide.md

-It is valid for a reference to refer to an object that _does not currently_ exist (such as an `Optional.empty()` or a nonexistent `Catalog` entry), but attempting to create a reference to an object that _cannot_ exist (such as a nonexistent node field) results in an `InvalidTypeException`.
+It is valid for a reference to refer to an object that _does not currently_ exist (such as an `Optional.empty()` or a nonexistent `Catalog` entry), but attempting to create a reference to an object that _cannot_ exist (such as a nonexistent field of an object) results in an `InvalidTypeException`.

 Two `Reference` objects are considered equal if they have the same path and the same root type.
 In particular, references from two different bosks can be equal.